0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

 The difference between EVM-compatibility and EVM-equivalence is that;

-   - Solutions that are compatible, enable most of the existing applications to work, but sometimes with code changes.
-Additionally, compatibility may lead to the breaking of developer toolings.
+   - Solutions that are compatible support most of the existing applications, but sometimes with code changes.
+Additionally, compatibility may lead to breaking developer tooling.

    - Polygon zkEVM strives for EVM-equivalence which means most applications, tools, and infrastructure built on Ethereum can immediately port over to Polygon zkEVM, with limited to no changes needed.
 Things are designed to work 100% on day one.